 Indeed, by the time the five namesake streets appeared in the 1885 city directory, “Linda” and “Hallie” had become “Leuda” and “Hattie.”

 This 1893 Sanborn map shows the five Alford namesake streets.
 Of the five, Annie Street does double duty, named for both Alford’s wife and a daughter.
-(Ruth’s first name was “Stella,” and Stella Street is just two blocks north of the former Ruth Street, but Stella Street is not in Alford & Veal’s addition, so I am afraid to say that it, too, was named for daughter Stella Ruth.)
+(Ruth’s first name was “Stella,” and Stella Street is just two blocks north of the former Ruth Street, but Stella Street is not in the Alford & Veal’s addition, so I am afraid to assume that it, too, was named for daughter Stella Ruth.)

 Some history: Confederate General George Frederick Alford was the son of Colonel George G. Alford, who had fought under Winfield Scott in the War of 1812 and under Sam Houston in the Texas Revolution of 1836.
-George Frederick was born the next year in New Madrid, Missouri, but the family soon moved to Texas, and George spent his early childhood on Alford’s Bluff, the family’s plantation and steamboat landing on the Trinity River in Trinity County.
+George Frederick was born the next year in New Madrid, Missouri, but the family soon moved to Texas, and George Frederick spent his early childhood on Alford’s Bluff, the family’s plantation and steamboat landing on the Trinity River in Trinity County.

 In 1847, when George was ten, his parents died, and he returned to New Madrid to live with an aunt.
 But he soon became restless and ran away from home.
 According to Biographical History of Dallas County, for three years young George lived with “semi-savage Indian tribes of the far western lands,” learning their ways.
 Then he struck out once again—on foot—traveling to the promised land of California, a trip that took six months.
 In the town of Shasta he was appointed deputy court clerk.
 In 1857, when he had saved enough money, he returned to New Madrid to marry Annie Maulsby, a former schoolmate.
 In 1859 the couple moved to Alford’s Bluff on the Trinity River.